Ayanava2000/Sales-Analysis-of-a-Convenience-Store/README.md

 ## Recommendations

-1. There is a high correlation between donut and Latte sales.
-When donut prices were reduced to $0.80, Latte sales also shot up even though the Latte price was not changed ($ 2.47).
-This implies that the customers prefer to buy combination of donut and Latte when the combination costs $3.3-$3.4.
+1. There is a strong positive correlation between Donut and Latte sales.
+When the Donut price was reduced to $0.80, Latte sales also increased significantly even though the Latte price remained unchanged at $2.47.
+This suggests that customers frequently purchase Donuts and Lattes together, especially when the combined price falls within the $3.3–$3.4 range.
+Introducing combo offers could further increase overall sales.

-2. There is an opportunity for more variety of coffee and donuts as their is a strong demand of these two products.
+2. The high demand for Donuts and Latte indicates an opportunity to expand the product variety in these categories.
+Adding more coffee options, or new donut variants could help attract  customers and increase average order value.

-3. Bread and sandwich sales have been steadily declining from March 2025.
-A demand of 120 units of bread and 500 units of sandwich are expected on a monthly basis at their respective current prices.
+3. Bread and Sandwich sales have seen a gradual decline since March 2025 despite relatively stable pricing.
+Based on the recent trends, the expected monthly demand at current prices is approximately 120 units for Bread and 500 units for Sandwiches.
+This suggests a need to analyze the pricing, product to improve demand for these products.